2020-21 Faith Formation – Together in Faith – Registration

-REACH takes place on Wednesday evenings simultaneously with Faith Formation classes during the school year.
+REACH takes place on Wednesday evenings September through April following the school calendar.
 Sessions are offered at two times:

 Support for Integration into Classes